 Fruit should be stored in a low humidity drawer.
-In some fridges that drawer is marker “crisper.”
-Leave it in the original packaging or repackage into a plastic bag and seal.
+In some fridges that drawer is marked “crisper.”
+Leave it in the original packaging or repackage it into a plastic bag and seal.
 Citrus fruits don’t need to be stored in a bag.
-Check out these organizational secrets personal organizers would never tell you for free.

 They store fish in the back

-It’s best to eat fresh fish on the day you buy it, but if this is not possible, remove the packaging as soon as you get home, wipe the fish with a clean damp cloth, place on a plate and cover with cling film.
+It’s best to eat fresh fish on the day you buy it, but if this is not possible, remove the packaging as soon as you get home, wipe the fish with a clean damp cloth, place it on a plate, and cover it with cling film.
 Store it at the bottom of the fridge, ideally for no more than 24 hours.
-Don’t miss these 30 things you can organize in under 30 minutes.

 They keep red meat away from cooked foods

 It is essential to put fresh meats straight into the fridge as soon as you return from shopping.
-Keep them in their sealed packs or put unpacked meat on a plate and wrap in cling film.
+Keep them in their sealed packs or put unpacked meat on a plate and wrap it in cling film.
 Make sure that raw meats are kept away from cooked food.
 Bacon should also be stored with raw meat.
-See how long different types of meat last in the fridge.

 They pack deli meat away from the raw meat